saferpay/jsonapi/texts/ChapterTransaction.md

 This chapter will give you a simple overview about the general transaction flow, when using the Transaction Interface.

 <div class="warning" style="min-height: 75px;">
 	<span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0px;"></span>
 	<p><strong>Important Note:</strong> The Transaction Interface offers all sorts of options to perform transactions.
 This flow only describes the general flow.
-Furthermore, please also <a href="https://saferpay.github.io/sndbx/">read our Saferpay Integration guide</a>, which offers an in depth explanation on how to integrate the Transaction Interface, optional features, best practices and more.</p>
+Furthermore, you may want to <a href="https://saferpay.github.io/sndbx/Integration_trx.html">read our Saferpay Integration guide</a>, which offers an in depth explanation on how to integrate the Transaction Interface, optional features, best practices and more.</p>
 </div>

 ### Transaction-flow